 |126.7 × 57.6 × 37.8||58 grams||up to 1000 Hz||PAW3950||up to 30000||USB-C|

 This is what lightweight should feel like.
 58 grams is as lightweight as it gets, as long as build quality is not compromised.

 For context, the previous Viper mouse weighed 74 grams!

 The other thing that stands out in the spec sheet is the PAW3950 sensor, At the time of the launch of the Razer Viper V2 Pro mouse, the sensor is new and exclusive to Razer’s lineup.
 That won’t always be the case, but they can enjoy the exclusivity while it lasts.

 USB-C is the choice here, and I can’t wait until it becomes the standard so much that it’s not worth mentioning anymore.
-I’ve been disappointed a few times by otherwise fantastic mice that were still sporting USB-A ports such as the ASUS TUF Gaming M4 Air mouse.
+I’ve been disappointed a few times by otherwise fantastic mice that were still sporting microUSB ports such as in my review of the Logitech G Pro X Superlight.